stoeps13/hclds-keycloak/docs/integration/ds-integration/cnx-integration.md

   ADMA5013I: Application WebSphereOIDCRP installed successfully.
   ```

-:note: You need this application for each Application cluster.
-The webroots for
+>[!NOTE]
-these apps needs to be different!
+> You need this application for each Application cluster.
+The webroots for these apps needs to be different!

   - Open the ISC and go to **Applications** &rarr; **Application types** &rarr; **Enterprise Applications** &rarr; **WebsphereOIDCRP** &rarr; **Manage modules**